WUPPDR administers housing and rental programs throughout its six-county region to improve quality of existing rental and homeowner-occupied units.

 Housing and Rental Rehabilitation

-WUPPDR serves as the administrator for Michigan State Housing Development Authority (MSHDA) single-family housing rehabilitation programs Baraga, Houghton, Keweenaw and Ontonagon Counties (for 2012 through 2014); and rental rehabilitation programs in the Villages of L’Anse and Calumet.
-The WUPPDR housing programs are ongoing efforts to improve housing stock and provide financial assistance to low/moderate income households throughout the Region.
+WUPPDR serves as the administrator for the Michigan State Housing Development Authority (MSHDA) single-family housing rehabilitation programs in Baraga, Houghton, Keweenaw and Ontonagon Counties (for February 2015 through March 2017) and recently rental rehabilitation projects in the Villages of Calumet and Laurium.
+The WUPPDR housing rehabilitation programs are ongoing efforts to improve housing stock and provide financial assistance to low/moderate income households throughout the Region.

-The housing rehabilitation and weatherization program assists lower income homeowners with substandard housing conditions by bringing their property up to local Housing Codes and Minimum Housing Quality Standards.
-Up to $25,000 in assistance is provided in the form of a 15 year “forgivable loan,” or grant, and is used to correct deficiencies including, but not limited to, plumbing, electrical, heating, roofing and insulation.
-Mobile homes are not eligible for this program unless they are set on a permanent foundation and the mobile homeowner owns the land under the mobile home.
+The housing rehabilitation and weatherization program assists lower income homeowners with substandard housing conditions by bringing their property up to local Housing Codes and HUD’s Uniform Physical Conditions Standards (UPCS).
+Up to $40,000 in assistance is provided in the form of a 50% forgivable/50% deferred mortgage, and is used to correct deficiencies including, but not limited to, plumbing, electrical, heating, roofing and insulation.
+Mobile homes are not eligible for this program unless they are set on a permanent foundation and the mobile homeowner owns the land.

 To qualify for the program, total household income may not exceed 80% of the area median income by family size.
-For households that earn between 51% and 80% of the area median, 60% of the cost of the project is provided in grant funds with the balance from a MSHDA low-interest loan or homeowner contribution.
-For households that earn below 50% of the area median income, a grant for 100% of the project is provided through the program.
+For households that earn between 51% and 80% of the area median, 60% of the cost of the project is provided in mortgage funds with the balance from a MSHDA low-interest loan or homeowner contribution.
+For households that earn below 50% of the area median income, a 50% forgivable/50% deferred mortgage for 100% of the project is provided through the program.

-(of the Housing and Urban Development Act of 1968) is a requirement of the United States Department of Housing and Urban Development (HUD) that intends to provide employment and other economic opportunities to low- and very low-income persons through the benefit of HUD housing assistance or assisted projects.
+This component of the Housing and Urban Development Act of 1968 is a requirement of the United States Department of Housing and Urban Development (HUD) that intends to provide employment and other economic opportunities to low- and very low-income persons through the benefit of HUD housing assistance or assisted projects.
 This is accomplished by requiring contractors to attempt to hire low-income residents to fill new positions related to publicly funded housing construction projects.

 Section 3 applies to the rental and housing rehabilitation programs described above.
 For residents of public housing and other low-income residents of the rehabilitation program counties, Section 3 brings the potential for increased employment opportunities.

-WUPPDR has on file Section 3 Implementation Plans for Baraga, Houghton, Keweenaw, and Ontonagon Counties and will in the near future for the Villages of Calumet and L’Anse.
+WUPPDR has on file Section 3 Implementation Plans for Baraga, Houghton, Keweenaw, and Ontonagon Counties and the Villages of Calumet and L’Anse.
 The plans, which include contractor record-keeping forms, are available as PDF documents accessible below:

 Baraga County Section 3 Implementation Plan